-U.S. will not pay Pakistan military reimbursements this year: Pentagon
+U.S. withholds Pakistan reimbursement over Haqqani network: Pentagon

-WASHINGTON (Reuters) - The Pentagon will withhold the remaining $50 million in military reimbursements to Pakistan for fiscal year 2016 after U.S. Defense Secretary Jim Mattis told Congress that Islamabad had not taken sufficient action against the Haqqani network, a U.S. official said on Friday.
+WASHINGTON (Reuters) - The United States will withhold $50 million remaining in military reimbursements to Pakistan for fiscal year 2016 because Defense Secretary Jim Mattis believes that Islamabad has not done enough to blunt the Islamist militant Haqqani network, a U.S. official said on Friday.

-"The funds could not be released to the Government of Pakistan at this time because the secretary could not certify that Pakistan has taken sufficient action against the Haqqani Network per the requirement in the FY 2016 National Defense Authorization Act," Adam Stump, a Pentagon spokesman, told Reuters.

-This is not the first time the Pentagon has decided not to make military reimbursements.
+The decision was not the first time that the Pentagon has declined to make military reimbursements to Pakistan.
 Last year, it withheld $300 million.
+Pakistan has been reimbursed $550 million of the $900 million it was authorized to receive in fiscal year 2016.

+Relations between the two countries have been frayed over the past decade, with U.S. officials frustrated by what they term Pakistan's unwillingness to act against Islamist groups such as the Afghan Taliban and the Haqqani network.

+Adam Stump, a Pentagon spokesman, said the $50 million could not be released now because Mattis "could not certify that Pakistan has taken sufficient action against the Haqqani Network per the requirement in the FY 2016 National Defense Authorization Act."

-The decision comes as President Donald Trump's administration is exploring potentially hardening its approach toward Pakistan to crack down on militants launching strikes in neighboring Afghanistan.
+President Donald Trump's administration is exploring potentially hardening its approach toward Pakistan to crack down on militants launching strikes in neighboring Afghanistan.

 Possible Trump administration responses being discussed include expanding U.S. drone strikes and perhaps eventually downgrading Pakistan's status as a major non-NATO ally.

-"This decision does not prejudge the conclusions of the White House review of South Asia strategy, which is still ongoing," Stump said.
+Mattis told reporters on Friday that the decision was not linked to the administration's broader South Asia strategy, which is still being reviewed.

-Pakistan has been reimbursed $550 million of the $900 million the country was authorized to receive in fiscal year 2016.

-Relations between the two countries have been frayed over the past decade, with U.S. officials frustrated by what they term Islamabad's unwillingness to act against Islamist groups such as the Afghan Taliban and the Haqqani network.
+"This is simply an assessment of the current state of play," Mattis said.
+"It is not a policy, it is a reality."

 The United States in 2012 designated the Pakistan-based Haqqani network as a terrorist organization.
 The year before, U.S. Navy Admiral Mike Mullen, then the top U.S. military officer, caused a stir when he told Congress that the Haqqani network was a "veritable arm" of Pakistan's spy agency, the Inter-Services Intelligence directorate.